Hi Ester! Could you tell us a little bit about yourself?

 That sounds impressing!
 What does it mean?

 In short, we compete against designers from all over the world to be the best in graphic design.
 I have competed in both the EuroSkills and WorldSkills competitions.
 In WorldSkills, I came in 17th place out of 30 in the 18-25 age division.
-I am extremely proud of myself, that I was able to compete against people that have worked professionally in the field so much longer than me!
+I am extremely proud of myself, that I was able to compete against people that have worked professionally in the field so much longer than I have.
 The reason I was able to step up to the challenge is because I dedicated a majority of my free time to deepening my knowledge.
-I sat and nerded out eight hours a day for half a year!
+I spent many hours every day for about half a year!
 There hasn’t been a day that has passed in the past three years when I haven’t worked on improving my skills in graphic design.

 How did you end up choosing the Berghs Bachelor Program?